-Any partnership with an organisation which fails to meet the SBID ethics guidelines will be advised to edit the conduct to bring the partnership into alignment with the agreement.
-Failure to address a matter brought to the attention of a collaborating partner results in the collaboration agreement being cancelled by SBID.
+Any partner who fails to meet SBID ethics guidelines will be advised to address the conduct to bring the partnership into alignment with the agreement.
+Failure to address a matter brought to the attention of a collaborating partner will result in SBID cancelling the collaboration agreement.

-It is our practice when reporting any of the above unethical conduct from a competitor, to collate all the evidence and pass it to the SBID legal advisors.
-In turn the conduct will be passed to the relevant government departments if appropriate.
-Continuous abuse will be reported to the governing officials of an entity.
+It is our practice when reporting any unethical conduct to collate the evidence and pass it to our legal advisors before approaching the offender.
+After receiving legal advice evidence of misconduct will where it is appropriate to do so be passed to the relevant government departments.
+Continuous misconduct will be reported to the governing officials of an entity.
 If the practice continues, SBID will cancel the partnership.
-Evidence will be compiled into a report.
-SBID will act on the appropriateness and timing of advice received.
+Evidence compiled into a report will be submitted for formal complaint to the appropriate governing watchdog.

 If you wish to register a complaint, please complete the below form or email [email protected]

 We want you to be first to know about our news, announcements, offers and industry updates.
 To stay update with us, please opt in: